IoFinnet/io-vault-disaster-recovery-cli/README.md

 $ ./bin/recovery-tool sandbox/file1.json sandbox/file2.json
 ```

-Once you have the vault-ids, supply it to the tool to begin the recovery.
+Once you have the vault ID you want to recover, supply it to the tool to begin the recovery.
 ```
 $ ./bin/recovery-tool -vault-id cl347wz8w00006sx3f1g23p4s sandbox/file1.bin sandbox/file2.bin
 ```